gcallah/BookReviews/atherton.md

 its advantages, it might suggest an entirely negative program on Berkeley's part. "'Idealism' is also a less than fully helpful label" (p.
 47) because of the many meanings attached to the term.
-In exploring what Berkeley *is* after, Atherton, along the way, dismisses a common misinterpretation of Berkeley as a "denying the existence of the real world": "It is pretty clear that Berkeley [believes] that our ideas stand for real things, albeit mind-dependent real things" (p.
+In exploring what Berkeley *is* after, Atherton, along the way, dismisses a common misinterpretation of Berkeley as one "denying the existence of the real world": "It is pretty clear that Berkeley [believes] that our ideas stand for real things, albeit mind-dependent real things" (p.
 61).
-Atherton concludes that, in both *New Theory* and *Principles*, Berkeley's ultimate aim is to demonstrate that the regularity of our visual experience, in particular, and more generally all of our experience, should lead us to recognize God as the benevolent author of these ideas.
+Atherton concludes that, in both *New Theory* and *Principles*, Berkeley's ultimate aim is to demonstrate that the regularity of our visual experience, in particular, and more generally all of our experience, should lead us to recognize God as the benevolent author of our ideas.

 Atherton then proceeds to examine the "Objections" section of the *Principles*.
 One important objection to *The Principles* was "whether Berkeley is entitled to endorse the Copernican theory, to which he has made reference in recent replies, if no one has actually perceived the motion of the earth" (p.
 77).
+She writes:

 "Berkeley's reference to "what we should perceive" is not an account of possible motions waiting to exist if we should relocate to the heavens, but merely a